Not only is it simple, but it is a great tool to use when you are working on diversifying your investments.

 When you are investing in individual stocks you will need to learn more about how to look at market cap compared to the book value of the company.
 Check out Morningstar’s Investors’ classroom to learn more.

-I have also put together the following video on what to look for at Morningstar when looking at mutual funds and the fund’s target market cap, click play below and happy investing!
+I have also put together the following video on what to look for at Morningstar when looking at mutual funds and the fund’s target market cap, you can find that video here: Market Cap for Investing!

 *Stocks/Funds mentioned in this post/video are for examples only.
 They are neither recommended or not recommended for purchase.
 Market cap values taken from August 28, 2012.